Ph.D. Final Examination Dissertation Defense

 - a reading committee has read an entire draft of a dissertation and voting members of a supervisory committee agree that a candidate is prepared to take a Final Examination

 Dissertation Reading Committee

 The student's first step toward appointment of the Dissertation Reading Committee is to assess the membership of the Ph.D.
 Supervisory Committee and to make changes if there are faculty who need to be added or deleted.
 This should be done approximately two to three quarters before the anticipated date of the Final Examination.
-The student should notify the Advising Office of any changes to be made to the Supervisory Committee, so that the Graduate School can be notified to make the formal changes.
+The student should notify the Advising Office of any changes to be made to the Supervisory Committee.

 The second step is to formally establish the Dissertation Reading Committee approximately one quarter before scheduling the Final Examination.
-Students should consult with the faculty advisor to determine which faculty on the Supervisory Committee would be appropriate Reading Committee members (three members including the faculty advisor and of course excluding the GSR).
-These are the faculty who will actually read the dissertation thoroughly, and who will sign the signature page of the dissertation.
+Students should consult with the faculty advisor to determine which faculty on the Supervisory Committee would be appropriate Reading Committee members (three members including the faculty advisor and excluding the GSR).
+These are the faculty who will actually read the dissertation thoroughly, and who will sign the Doctoral Dissertation Reading Committee Approval Form.
 After determining the reading committee choices, the student should contact those individual faculty to get their agreement to serve on the Reading Committee.
-The student should then notify the Advising Office of the selection, and an official memo will be sent to the Graduate School to have the committee appointed.
+The student should then notify the Advising Office of the selection and Advising will constitute the committee in MyGrad.
 The Graduate School will send email confirmation to the student and to the Reading Committee members.

 The Final Examination is an oral defense of the dissertation.